-User Password (Security Menu)
+Set User Password (Security Menu)

 You can set a password for user mode access to the Aptio Setup Utility.
-This will not affect access to the computer OS, (only the Setup utility).
+This will not affect access to the computer OS, (only the Setup utility) unless you choose to set a Password on Boot (see below).
 Many menu items in the Aptio Setup Utility cannot be modified in user mode.
-You can only set the user password after you have set the administrator password.
+You can only set the user password after you have set the supervisor password.